-For more than sixty years--practically the entire history of electronic organs--the Allen Organ Company has sought to build the finest organs that technology would allow.
+For more than sixty years, the Allen Organ Company has sought to build the finest organs that technology would allow.

 In 1939, Allen built and marketed the world's first purely electronic oscillator organ.
 The tone generators for this first instrument used two hundred forty-four vacuum tubes, contained about five thousand components, and weighed nearly three hundred pounds.
 Even with all this equipment, the specification included relatively few stops.